OSGeo/ogc-cite-runner/docs/slides/20251121-foss4g/slides.md

 # OGC CITE

-{what is OGC CITE}

 - CITE - Compliance and Interoperability Testing & Evaluation
 - Compliance and testing program operated by OGC
 - Set of procedures for verifying compliance of an application to OGC standards
 - An organization submits an application for CITE
 - Compliant applications are granted an OGC Certification Trademark License, certifying that a specific version of a software application complies with an OGC standard
 - A large part of the CITE procedure is demonstrating that the application passes OGC test suite for the standard being certified

 ---